yfyang86/kmc/README.md

 ```
 Real Data Example
 --------------------------
-`stanford5`: stanford heart transplant data contains 152 observations.
-We could draw a contour plot of intercept and slope.
+The speed advantage of KMC algorithm could be used in time consuming analysis such as drawing contour plot.
+In this real data example, we illustrate the proposed algorithm to analyze the Stanford heart transplants program described in (Miller 1982).
+There were 157 patients who received transplants collected in the data, among which 55 were still alive and 102 were deceased.
+Besides, the survival time were scaled by 365.25.
+We could draw a contour plot of intercept and slope for a AFT model.

 ```r
 LL= 50